 - Stick the toothpicks into the stripped hole and lightly beat the end.

 - Snap off the excess parts of the toothpicks.

 - Let the wood glue dry for at least an hour

 - Once dry, drive the stripped-out screw back into the hole.

 Method #3: Fill the Hole with Wood Strips and Re-Drive the Screw

-The next solution to fix a stripped screw hole is to insert small strips of the same type of the original wood and re-drive the screw.
-You have to get some shavings or thin strips from a similar kind.
+To fix a stripped screw hole, another solution is to insert small strips of the same type of wood as the original and then re-drive the screw.
+You can create these strips by obtaining shavings or thin pieces from a similar type of wood.

 Dip the tips of the fresh wood into the glue and insert them into the stripped screw hole.
 Lightly tap it until the hole is filled.
 Let the glue set for a few hours.
 Once dry, you may trim the excess filler using a chisel or knife.

 If any of the padding techniques didn’t work, it is time to move to a higher level of fixing stripped holes.